 One of the primary functions of any law enforcement agency is to respond to citizen calls for assistance.
 Calls range from routine such as barking dogs and loud music; to reports of burglaries and thefts; to life-threatening calls such as robberies and shootings.
 In order to keep up with the call volume, there must be adequate staffing of patrol deputies.
 However, there must also be sufficient personnel to perform proactive patrols to prevent crime and not just simply respond after the fact.

 Civil Process

 Other duties of the Sheriff's Department have also increased.
-Civil papers have decreased since 2009 but have risen by 150% in a ten year period.
+Civil papers have decreased since 2009 but have risen by 89% since 2001.

 Criminal Warrants